HIGHLIGHTS

 - The tablet features an 11.2-inch IPS LCD and a 13MP main camera.

-Courtesy of Xiaomi Nepal, the globally well-received Xiaomi Pad 7, the successor to the Pad 6, is about to make its way to Nepal.
+The highly regarded Xiaomi Pad 7, the successor to the Pad 6, is expected to launch in Nepal.

 What is the Price of the Xiaomi Pad 7 in Nepal?